Manualism: Origins

 The first manual schools were in Paris, France.
 Abbe de l’Épée, a Catholic priest, encountered two teenage deaf girls while he visited a family in the poor part of the city.
-He decided to take it upon himself to educate them.
+He decided to take it upon himself to continue to educate them after their previous teacher, a priest, had died.
+L'Épée was the first figure to favour using the written, rather than the spoken word in the education of deaf people, and he set about to learn the signed language of his students.
 He invented a technique called "methodical signing" from the signs the girls already used, with the combination of methods influenced by the writings of Johann Konrad Ammann and Juan Pablo Bonet.
 He created a one-hand manual alphabet to be able to fingerspell French words.

-L’Épée opened a free national school for the deaf in his home, on 14 Moulins Street (now called Thérèse Street).
+In 1755, L’Épée opened a free national school for the deaf in his home, on 14 Rue de Moulins (now 23 Rue Thérèse), Paris.
 After his death in 1789, Abbé Roch-Ambroise Cucurron Sicard took over as head of the school; it was renamed Institut National de Jeunes Sourds de Paris.
 The school received monetary support from individuals and grants from King Louis XVI.

 Early deaf education in America

 Laurent Clerc, a graduate from the school and pupil of l’Épée and Sicard, returned to the school as a teacher.
 He was teaching there in 1816 when Thomas Hopkins Gallaudet visited.
 Gallaudet met nine-year-old Alice Cogswell who knew no form of communication system.
 He learned of Sicard's theories and started tutoring Alice.
 Gallaudet traveled to Europe in May 1815 and attended demonstrations in France led by Sicard, Clerc, and Massieu.
 He returned in March 1816 and persuaded Clerc to return with him to the United States.

 Back in the US, they searched for funds and public support.
 Together, they established the first deaf school in the United States on April 15, 1817, in Hartford, Connecticut; it was named the Connecticut Asylum for the Education and Instruction of Deaf and Dumb Persons.
 The school taught in French Sign Language and a version of de l’Épée's methodical sign taught by Clerc and Thomas Hopkins Gallaudet.
 The students attending the school had some knowledge of an indigenous sign language used in Martha's Vineyard, Massachusetts.
 Out of the blend of Martha's Vineyard Sign Language and French Sign Language, emerged American Sign Language.